tdmartin102/ajrdatabase/README.md

 DISCLAIMER
 ==========
-This is rough.
 There are many, many things that are only partially implemented, or not implemented at all.
 There are API elements that do not conform to the published API.
 The functionality of EOF is huge and much of this code has not been